If you are interested in being featured in our spotlight, send us an email here.

 View more Artist Spotlights

-In addition to our in-home lessons, we offer group-playing opportunities at our Setauket studio!
+In addition to our in-home lessons, we are now offering group-playing opportunities at our Setauket studio!
 These ensembles are primarily for guitar, bass guitar, piano, drums, and vocalists, but All instruments are welcome including brass and woodwind players.
 We also offer guitar and string ensembles for those interested.
 Our curriculum is based mainly on Rock, Jazz, and Blues music, and in addition to performance focuses on improvisation, ear training, theory, rhythmic sense, and score reading.